Equality Amendment

-Reasons for the proposed amendment
+Background

 The United States is the only industrialized democracy that does not ensure rights for women in its federal constitution.
 Although the required 38 states have passed the amendment as of 2020, the U.S. archivist has not ratified the amendment due to a congressionally-set ratification deadline of March 22, 1979, which some state approvals surpassed.
 This is despite the fact that adding an amendment to the U.S. Constitution to ensure gender equality has broad support in the United States.
 In July 2020 Pew Research Center reported 78% of Americans support the ERA being added to the Constitution.
 A lawsuit, Commonwealth of Virginia v.
 David Ferriero, was filed in January 2020 to force the archivist to ratify the ERA.
 On March 5, 2021, the Washington, D.C. district court dismissed the case, stating that the archivist's publication of the ERA would not constitute ratification, and holding that the ERA's ratification deadline was lawful.
 This left proponents of the ERA with few options for further action, including attempting to extend the ERA ratification deadline, or writing a new amendment.